GoogleChrome/web-vitals/README.md

 ```

 _**Note:** the first time the `onReport` function is called, its `value` and `delta` properties will be the same._

+In addition to using the `id` field to group multiple deltas for the same metric, it can also be used to differentiate different metrics reported on the same page.
+For example, after a back/forward cache restore, a new metric object is created with a new `id` (since back/forward cache restores are considered separate page visits).

 ### Send the results to an analytics endpoint